Particle.news

 Overview

-• Prasad’s tenure included an unusual initial refusal to review Moderna’s mRNA flu vaccine application before the FDA reversed course and accepted it contingent on an additional study.
+• His unit initially refused to review Moderna’s mRNA flu vaccine application in February before the FDA reversed course and accepted a revised filing.